 Is weed legal in New York?

 In 2019 New York seemed poised to become the first state to create a legal, regulated marijuana market through the legislative process.
-After debating the legalization of all marijuana, the New York State Legislature was unable to come to a consensus, with divisions mostly over social equity provisions.
+After debating the legalization of all marijuana, the legislature was unable to come to a consensus, with divisions mostly over social equity provisions.
 However, lawmakers did expand a 1977 law that decriminalized cannabis.
-Democratic Gov. Andrew Cuomo signed the decriminalization bill into law on July 29, 2019, and it went into effect a month later.
+Gov. Andrew Cuomo signed the decriminalization bill into law on July 29, 2019, and it went into effect a month later.

 The Medical Marijuana Program (MMP), under the auspices of the Department of Health, oversees the medical cannabis registry as well as certification, purchasing, and dispensing for patients and caregivers.
 The MMP also manages the certification, registry, and regulation of practitioners and dispensing facilities.